 §1.
-Effective upon the signature date of this Agreement, an employee physically called into work while off-duty shall be paid overtime but with a minimum pay of four and one-half hours at straight time.
+Effective August 27, 2019, an employee physically called into work while off-duty shall be paid overtime but with a minimum pay of five hours at straight time.
 An employee remotely called upon to work while off-duty shall be paid overtime but with a minimum pay of three hours at straight time.
-The term remotely shall refer to the ability to perform all work at a non-work location via a computer or portable internet-ready device, such as a laptop, smartphone or I-Pad.
+The term remotely shall refer to the ability to perform all work at a non-work location via a computer or portable internet-ready device, such as a laptop, smart-phone or I-Pad.
 No call-in shall be permitted nor paid unless authorized by the Department Director or designee prior to it being worked.
-If the employee cannot complete assigned work remotely, a physical call-in may be authorized, in which case the employee shall receive a minimum pay of four and one-half hours at straight time in lieu of a remote call-in.
+If the employee cannot complete assigned work remotely, a physical call-in may be authorized, in which case the employee shall receive a minimum pay of five hours at straight time in lieu of a remote call-in.